caraya/personal-blog/content/blog/frameworks-ai-and-the-modern-web-developer.md

 });
 ```

 We can also use other jQuery functions to simplify the code.
-For example, the `append` function is a jQuery function that appends the message to the body of the document before an equivalent functionality was introduced to the DOM
+For example, the `append` function is a jQuery function that appends the message to the body of the document before an equivalent functionality was introduced to the Javascript standard.

 ## Early Frameworks: Backbone and AngularJS

-As the W3C standardized the DOM, Javascript became an international standard through ECMA, and the work of the WASP (web standards project) helped to push the browser vendors to implement the standards, the need for jQuery was reduced but never eliminated (we'll revisit this later).
+As the W3C standardized the DOM, Javascript became an international standard through ECMA, and the work of the [Web Standards Project](https://www.webstandards.org/) (WASP) helped to push the browser vendors to implement the standards, the need for jQuery was reduced but never eliminated.

 Then frameworks came into the picture.
-The first one was the Dojo Toolkit in 205, followed by Backbobe.js, Knockout.js, Sprout Core, AngularJS, Ember.js, React, Meteor, Vue.js, Svelte, Angular, and others.
+The first one was the Dojo Toolkit in 2005, followed by Backbobe.js, Knockout.js, Sprout Core, AngularJS, Ember.js, React, Meteor, Vue.js, Svelte, Angular, and others.

 It is challenging to understand why did these new technologies come into place and why they are important.